-The Kern Water Bank (KWB) Alignment alternative features an approximately 7.6 mile long conveyance canal alignment from the California Aqueduct to the Project recharge facilities across the Kern Water Bank Authority property as shown in Figure 3-2.
+The Kern Water Bank (KWB) Alignment alternative features an approximately 7.6 mile long conveyance canal alignment from the California Aqueduct to the Project recharge facilities across the Kern Water Bank Authority property as shown in Figure 3-3.
 The use of an open canal for the entire length of the conveyance facility will result in the need for two lift stations to be constructed.
 Each lift station would have a capacity of 500 cfs at an approximate total dynamic head of 20 feet.
 The Aqueduct turnout would be a reinforced concrete structure with a single eleven foot diameter pipe from the turnout structure discharging into an open canal.
+The turnout would be located in Pool 28 or Reach 12E of the California Aqueduct just north of the existing Kern County Water Agency - Cross Valley Canal Turnout located at Milepost 238.04 and Check No. 28.
 The conveyance canal cross section has been estimated as 20-ft wide at the bottom with an 9-ft depth with 1.5:1 side slopes in the lined portions and 3:1 side slopes in the unlined portions.
 The canal will have an undercrossing at the KWB Main Canal and will utilize one 10-ft diameter siphon pipe.
-A 500 cfs, 1.800 hp lift station will be constructed near the I-5 freeway crossing.
+A 500 cfs, 1,800 hp lift station will be constructed near the I-5 freeway crossing.
 The crossing at the I-5 freeway will consist of one 10-ft diameter pipeline, which discharges into an open canal on the easterly side of the I-5 Freeway north of the KWB Pioneer Canal.
 The canal will have a siphon crossing at Stockdale Highway using one 10-ft diameter siphon pipe.
 The second lift station of similar size and capacity to the first lift station will be constructed near the southwest corner of the Rosedale West Basins.
-The final canal reach will deliver water to the east end of the Rosedale West Basins, the Goose Lake Slough, and the Phase 2 spreading basins.
+The final canal reach will deliver water to the east end of the Rosedale West Basins, the Goose Lake Channel, and the Phase 2 spreading basins.

-Figure 3-2 : Preliminary Location of Kern Fan Groundwater Storage Project Facilities with KWB Alignment
+Figure 3-3 : Preliminary Location of Kern Fan Groundwater Storage Project Facilities with KWB Alignment (Updated)

-The Preliminary Design Report prepared for the project provides details of the Kern Water Bank and other conveyance alignments (See Appendix D).
+The 30% Design Report prepared for the project provides details of the Kern Water Bank and other conveyance alignments (See Appendix D).